 Not really.
-Although you can by law place conditions on who can receive your eggs, for example you may only wish for your eggs to be used by a named person.
-In practice, if you are an anonymous donor, you may not be accepted if you impose conditions.
+Although you can by law place conditions on who can receive your eggs, in practice, if you are an anonymous donor, you may not be accepted if you impose conditions.
 Complete Fertility Centre has a duty to provide equality of opportunity to our donation programme and we need to ensure that any conditions imposed do not unfairly discriminate against a person or group of people.